 DA mapping system means the mapping system containing the Geographic Information System mapping layers kept, prepared or sourced by the state that relate to development assessment and matters of interest to the state in assessing development applications.
-Note: The DA mapping system is available on the department's website.

 Developed marina or state boat harbour area means areas indicated in the DA mapping system as developed marinas or state boat harbours.
 These are existing facilities that have been developed for the purpose of the safe mooring of vessels.